-Regulation: 39(a)(i) Conservation measures Regulation: 40 Target carbon dioxide emission rate Comment: The systems can contribute to satisfying these Regulations.
-See sections 6.2 and 6.3 of this Certificate.
+Regulation: 39(a)(i) Conservation measures

+Regulation: 40 Target carbon dioxide emission rate

+Comment: The system can contribute to satisfying these Regulations when appropriate compensating fabric and/or services measures are taken.
+See sections 6.1 and 6.2 of this Certificate.